pnotato/pnotato/README.md

 ## Hi, I'm Nick.

 I'm a third year computer science student studying at  Simon Fraser University.
-I'm currently a co-op student at BC Cancer!
+I've previously worked at BC Cancer.

 I'm interested in AI and how we can use technology in healthcare, and I'm familiar with Python, C++, Javascript, and Bash.